 |A speaker or narrator’s attitude about a subject.

 |Words like grave, grim, pensive, and austere signify a serious tone.

 Now that you have a thorough understanding of powerful literary elements to use in your own writing, it’s time to put your skills to the test!

 Set a writing goal to use at least one different literary element in your work each day to help you practice.

 Need some inspiration?
-Use one of these creative writing prompts to ignite your inspiration.
-The only way to improve your writing, and ultimately your reader’s experience, is to practice and actually sit down to write.
+Use our writing prompt generator to get started!
+The only way to improve your writing, and ultimately your reader’s experience, is to practice.